btroop/btroop/docs/README.md

 >
 >**Fortune 50 tech company project highlights**
 >
->- build program for managing corporate sustainability strategy goals and progress; incorporated data gathering, transformation and
+>- Supported corporation-wide action for tracking and achieving sustainability strategy goals by helping client design and implement a data, reporting and OKR management program; incorporated data gathering, transformation and
->- Enabled organization to measure Agile performance and better manage project portfolio by designing, developing and delivering an enterprise-grade reporting suite built on modern BI platform
+>- Enabled 50-person organization to measure Agile performance and better manage project portfolio by designing, developing and delivering an enterprise-grade reporting suite built on modern BI platform
->- Advanced org's Agile performance by coaching Scrum teams, building Agile curriculum and leading training initiatives
+>- Advanced product management team's Agile capabilities by implementing Agile and Scrum principles and practices, coaching Scrum teams, building Agile curriculum and leading training initiatives
->- Improved client company's reach into customer growth segments by working across the organization to develop an aligned and orchestrated sales strategy
+>- Improved client company's reach into customer growth segments by coordinating teams from across 8 business grops to develop an aligned and orchestrated sales and engagement strategy
 > ---
 >
 >